Here’s the MileLion’s review of the UOB Lady’s Card, which despite the name, now welcomes applications from one and all, regardless of your plumbing.

 When are UNI$ credited?

 The base 1 UNI$ per S$5 is credited when the transaction posts, usually in 1-3 working days.
-The bonus 14 UNI$ per S$5 is split into a limited-time bonus of 5 UNI$ (ends 29 February 2024) and the evergreen 9 UNI$, credited by the end of the calendar month after the transaction.
+The bonus 14 UNI$ per S$5 is split into a limited-time bonus of 5 UNI$ (ends 29 February 2024) and the evergreen 9 UNI$, credited at the start of the calendar month after the transaction.

 |Base Points (1X)||Credited when transaction posts|